|

 The

-Overland Trail is equipped with (what is thought to be) the sole
+Overland Trail is equipped with (what is

-operating streamliner era railroad barbershop in the world.
-Once a
+thought to be) the sole operating streamliner era railroad barbershop

-common feature aboard the premier trains of old ... the railroad
+in the world.
+Once a common feature aboard the premier trains of old

-barbershop succumbed to the realities of the jet age in the mid 50s.
+... the railroad barbershop succumbed to the realities of the jet age

-The honor of carrying the last barbershop probably falls to the
+in the mid 50s.
+The honor of carrying the last barbershop probably

-Fe Railway.
-The train, affectionately known as The Train to the
+Topeka and Santa Fe Railway.
+The train, affectionately known as

-Stars, because of its Hollywood celebrity patrons, lost several
+The Train to the Stars, because of its Hollywood

-premium services on January 10th 1954 including the barbershop.
+celebrity patrons, lost several premium services on January 10th 1954

 Before the jetage,